XPav/jtoanalysis/readme.md

 In process software to pull the JTO lists and make pretty stats.

-`Combined.json` has all the lists combined.
+`combined.json` has all the lists combined.
-`ships.xlsx` is an Excel file ready to PIVOT to your hearts content.
+`charts and stuff.xlsx` is an Excel file ready to PIVOT to your hearts content.

 Upgrades aren't factored in yet.